syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/row-selection.md

 To achieve single row selection, you can use the `selectRow` method.
 This method allows you to programmatically select a specific row within the Grid by specifying its index.

-The following example demonstrates how to select a single row within the Grid by obtaining the selected row index through a textbox component and passing these row index as argument to the `selectRow` method.
+The following example demonstrates how to select a single row within the Grid by obtaining the selected row index through a [TextBox](https://ej2.syncfusion.com/aspnetmvc/documentation/textbox/getting-started) component and passing these row index as argument to the `selectRow` method.
 When the button event is triggered by clicking the **Select Row** button, a single row is selected within the Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}